INVALS: A Forward Looking Inventory Allocation System: Introduction

 \section{Introduction}

-A retail giant typically consists of thousands of stores dispersed through a vast geographic area, with each store offering tens of thousands of products.
-Each store receives its replenishment regularly from the warehouse to which it is mapped to.
-For every (item, store) combination, the forecasting models predict the expected demand for multiple days into the future.
-Using these forecast values and the current inventory on-hand, each store for every item determines the quantity it would require to meet the customer demand for different days in the future.
-This is the store demand/need sent to the warehouse, which, based on the requirements received from multiple stores, decides a plan to allocate the inventory--- the \emph{inventory allocation plan}.
+A retail giant typically consists of thousands of stores spread over a vast geographic area, with each store offering tens of thousands of products.
+Each store receives its replenishment regularly from the warehouse to which it is assigned.
+For every combination of (item, store) the forecasting models predict the expected demand for multiple days into the future.
+Using these forecast values and the current inventory on-hand, each store for every item determines the quantity it would require to meet the customer demand for those days in the future.
+This is the store demand a.k.a. need sent to the warehouse which, based on the requirements received from multiple stores, generates a plan to allocate the available inventory--- the \emph{inventory allocation plan}.
 Once an allocation plan of items to store is created, shipments from the warehouse are moved to stores with the help of trailers.
 Trailers are dispatched to stores only on certain days of the week based on its replenishment cycle and a store may not receive trailers every day.
 The time between two consecutive receiving of trailers is called the \emph{coverage period}.
 The granularity of allocation is a box level known as \textit{warehouse-packs} (whpacks) consisting of a fixed number of same item.
 A stock-out at a store occurs if the inventory for a particular product at the store goes to zero.
 This is undesirable as it not only leads to lost sales but also poor customer experience.
 Holding costs are incurred by stores to maintain on-hand inventory of products.
 These are comprised of quantities such as electricity costs for the store, refrigeration costs for food items, and storage area maintenance costs etc., and increase with the amount of inventory kept on-hand.
-As the warehouse has limited inventory and labour availability, allocation of items must be carefully done and prioritised to stores requiring them the most in the current replenishment cycle.
+As the warehouse has limited inventory and labour availability, allocation of items must be carefully done and prioritised to stores requiring them the most.